Pelvic Fracture in Children

 Medically reviewed by Drugs.com.
 Last updated on Jan 5, 2023.

 What is a pelvic fracture?

 A pelvic fracture is a break in a pelvic bone or hip joint.

 What are the signs and symptoms of a pelvic fracture?

-- Leg or thigh bone that turns outward
+- Leg or thigh bone turns outward

-- Lower limbs that are not equal in length
+- Legs are not the same length

 How is a pelvic fracture diagnosed?